Azores Islands Guide Portugal map flag

 What awaits tourists in the Azores?
 Breathtaking nature and diverse landscapes, volcanic lakes, thermal springs, botanical gardens, a rich history and cultural heritage, excellent conditions for hiking, cycling, whale watching and other outdoor activities.

-São Miguel Island
+São Miguel Island guide

 São Miguel, known as the “Green Island” (Ilha Verde), is the largest and most populated island of the Azores archipelago.
 It is located in the Atlantic Ocean, approximately 1,200 km west of the Portuguese coast.
 The island has an area of around 760 km² and is home to around 140,000 inhabitants, almost a third of whom live in the capital Ponta Delgada, the administrative centre of the entire Azores.